Daniel-Haas-B/quantum_many_body/midterm1/README.md

 ### Midterm 1

-"Pset1_code.ipynb" containts all the code parts displayed in a Jupyter Notebook
+*Pset1_code.ipynb* containts all the code parts displayed in a Jupyter Notebook

-"integrals.csv" contains all the matrix elements exactly as given in the assignment
+*integrals.csv* contains all the matrix elements exactly as given in the assignment

-"Pset1_writen.pdf" contains the writen answers
+*Pset1_written.pdf* contains the written answers